opennode/waldur-saltstack/docs/sharepoint.rst

 Templates synced automatically from backend after service settings creation or on daily basis.
 To get a list of templates - issue GET request against **/api/sharepoint-templates/**.

+Filtering is possible by:

+- ?name
+- ?domain

+Ordering is possible by: name, domain.

 Response example:

 .. code-block:: javascript